Keio University

 It's been that way all along.
 Even for students, if they get injured it's painful, but if they can think of it as "fun" including that, I think it becomes much easier.

 For me, I don't think there's a place as easy to access and easy to use, including the track and facilities, as Hiyoshi.
-There's also the advantage of being able to take measurements at the Institute of Physical Education.
+There's also the benefit of being able to take measurements at the Institute of Physical Education.

 —You can measure changes immediately after practice.
 Is your recognition that Hiyoshi is your home ground?

-Yes.
+That's right.
 I've thought about going to the NTC (National Training Center), but I still like Hiyoshi.

 The track and field club dormitory is on the other side of Mamushidani, and I still stay there sometimes.
 While talking with the students.
 I want to continue to value those kinds of things.

-—We look forward to your future success.
+—I look forward to your future success.
 Thank you very much for today.

-*Affiliations and titles are as of the time this magazine was published.
+*Affiliations and titles are as of the time of publication.